apache/sedona/docs/api/flink/Function.md

 ## ST_SetSRID

-Introduction: Sets the spatial refence system identifier (SRID) of the geometry.
+Introduction: Sets the spatial reference system identifier (SRID) of the geometry.

 Format: `ST_SetSRID (A:geometry, srid: integer)`